Timeline of the Tigray war (January–June 2021): 1 January

+BUDGET REPORT WAS PERPLEXED.
+TPLF AND OTHER POLITICAL PARTIES ADMINISTRATION HAD GOT REDRESSING BY OROMO PEOPLE DEMOCRATIC ORGANIZATION.(OPDO) IN 2004, before Ethiopian renaissance dam was constructed more Tigrayans were expelled following wronged Eritrea trend of 1991.
+Political beauraus inhabitation by Amhara investors were the crucial cause of this road stewed ambition.

 The ENDF released the names of TPLF officials that had been captured, surrendered or killed.
 ENDF Brigadier General Tesfaye Ayalew said that TPLF were found hiding in caves and churches and many members of the militia and Tigray Special Forces have surrendered.

 The number of Ethiopian refugees in Sudan rose to 61,000 due to resumed clashes in northern Tigray.
 In the Um Rakoba refugee camp, Amhara and Tigray refugees clashed with one another and workers have had to avoid placing the two ethnic groups together.
 Sudanese military intelligence removed 45 TPLF fighters from the Hamdayet reception centre.

 EEPA reported there had been widespread looting including Voice of America reporting damage and looting of their property worth billions of birr in Southern Tigray.
 Eritrean soldiers were hindered from exiting Tigray with looted goods because of clashes between ENDF and TDF along the major roads into Eritrea.
 Shire and Egela woreda were being occupied by Eritrean soldiers.